sonic-net/SONiC/doc/fwutil/fwutil_testplan.md

 }
 ```

-The first version listed that does not match the firmware version installed will be installed for the test.
+The **first version listed** that **does not match the firmware version installed** will be installed for the test.
 If the firmware version originally installed on the switch is present in the list the test will attempt to restore that version.

+#### Downgrades
+If your platform does NOT support downgrades then you **MUST** specify the `upgrade_only: True` parameter in the firmware definition.

+This means that the test suite will skip testing a specific component if it is not able to upgrade the firmware (the latest is installed).

+However, if that option is specified AND it is able to upgrade the firmware it will, and will not attempt to downgrade it again.
+All future tests performed on that box *will skip until a newer firmware version is released and added to the tarball*.

 #### Reboot Type

 In addition to version **the vendor should specify the type of reboot that is required to complete the install for a given firmware image**.
 This will be used for the `auto update` testing and must be `< none | warm | cold | power >`.

-If the vendor specifies that a power cycle is neccesary they must also specify a utility to perform that action.
-The variables `hostname` and `ip` may be used in this utility call i.e. `"power-cycle": "./pwr-cyc {hostname} {ip}"`
+If the vendor specifies that a power cycle is neccesary they must have support the `pdu_controller` test plugin otherwise the test will skip.

 #### Vendor Implementation